-Tarzan of the Apes (1912)and The Return of Tarzan (1913) recount the adventures of John Clayton, a man who was raised by apes after the death of his parents.
+Tarzan of the Apes (1912) and The Return of Tarzan (1913) recount the adventures of John Clayton, a man who was raised by apes after the death of his parents.
 Clayton was renamed "Tarzan" by the apes, and grew up in the wild without knowledge of his humanity.
-Both novels are classic examples of American pulp fiction, portraying Tarzan as the quintessential strong, wild, able-bodied hero.
+Even today, Tarzan remains a classic character who is still present in modern fiction.
+Both of these novels are picture perfect examples of American pulp fiction, portraying Tarzan as the quintessential strong, wild, able-bodied hero; always ready for adventure or to save those close to him.

 Edgar Rice Burroughs (1875-1950) was an American writer, soldier, cowboy, and pencil sharpener salesman.
 He is best known for his Tarzan and John Carter of Mars series.
 However, Burroughs wrote almost 100 novels before he died of a heart attack.
 He is buried in the town of Tarzana, which was named after his ranch just north of Los Angeles.